-- (b) An authenticated record that contains a term that excludes modification or - rescission except by an authenticated record may not be otherwise modified or rescinded. - (c) An attempt at modification or recision that does not satisfy the requirements of subsection (b) may operate as a waiver.
+(b) A contract that contains a term that excludes modification or rescission except by a record that is signed or to which the party to be bound manifested assent may not be otherwise modified or rescinded.

+(c) An attempt at modification or recession that does not satisfy the requirements of subsection (b) may operate as a waiver.